David Amess

-On 15 October 2021, Amess was stabbed multiple times at a constituency surgery in Leigh-on-Sea and later died at the scene from his injuries.
-Ali Harbi Ali, a 25-year-old man, was arrested at the scene and on 21 October, he was charged with murder and preparing terrorist acts.
-On 11 April 2022, Ali was found guilty on both counts and was sentenced to life imprisonment with a whole life order.
+Amess was knighted in the 2015 New Year Honours for political and public service.
+On 15 October 2021, Amess was murdered at a constituency surgery in Leigh-on-Sea by Ali Harbi Ali, a British Islamic State sympathiser.
+Southend was granted city status as a memorial to Amess in 2022.

 Early life and career

 David Anthony Andrew Amess was born on 26 March 1952 in Plaistow, Essex (now part of Newham, London).
 From a working-class background, he was the son of James Amess, an electrician, and his wife Maud Martin, a dressmaker.
 Amess was raised Catholic, like his mother.
 Maud died on 12 October 2016 at the age of 104.

-Amess attended St Anthony's Junior and Infant School, then St Bonaventure's Grammar School (now St Bonaventure's Catholic School), a private school on Boleyn Road in Forest Gate.
+Amess attended St Anthony's Junior and Infant School, then St Bonaventure's Grammar School (now St Bonaventure's Catholic School) on Boleyn Road in Forest Gate.
 He said later in life that his political interests stemmed from his time at St Bonaventure's, where he stood for the Revolutionist Party, whose key demands were for minimum pocket money and the abolition of homework; by the time he became an adult, he was a Conservative.
 As a child he had a stammer, and speech therapy to correct this resulted in the loss of his natural Cockney accent.
-Amess went on to Bournemouth College of Technology (now Faculty of Science and Technology of Bournemouth University), where he earned a bachelor's degree (BSc Econ Hons 2.2) in economics and government.
+Amess went on to Bournemouth College of Technology (now Faculty of Science and Technology of Bournemouth University), where he earned a bachelor's degree (BSc Econ Hons 2:2) in economics and government.
 Amess taught disabled children at St John the Baptist Primary School in Bethnal Green for a year (1970–71), and then spent a short time as an underwriter (1974–76) before becoming a recruitment consultant.